 The Allies’ post-war economic response is a model for what we need now, but this time on an even broader global scale.
 We need a sweeping, whole-of-government, private-sector, and international coordinated effort to reshape the contours of the economy.
 This is not only to fix the immediate challenges — loss of jobs, homes, and savings — but the long-term shared challenges of climate change, extreme poverty, and automation.
-We serve title loans across the country.

 Imagine a revitalized World Trade Organization focused on creating new rules of the road for trade in services and e-commerce.
 Or a shared guide to the gig economy which employs so many young people and will become even more vital in the aftermath of this pandemic.

 These are the types of actions that can start to rebuild trust with the world’s youth.
 This is the spirit we need for the days ahead.